30-Day Stoic Warrior Challenge: Train Like a Philosopher (No Gym Needed)

 The Progressive Protocol:

-- Week 1: End your warm shower with 30 seconds of the coldest water you can tolerate
+- Week 1: End warm shower with 30 seconds cold

 - Week 4+: 2+ minutes, experiment with cold-only showers